ninjaaron/backticks-and-the-glorious-command-literal/README.md

  "echo"
  "foo bar"
 ```

-This might perhaps remind us of the first argument taken by
+This may remind you of the first argument taken by `subprocess.run` in
-`subprocess.run` in Pyhton or `IO.popen` in Ruby--or perhaps of the
+Pyhton or `IO.popen` in Ruby--or perhaps of the `exec` familiy of
-`exec` familiy of funtions in C. Indeed, all of these arrays of
+funtions in C. Indeed, all of these arrays of strings eventually are
-strings eventually are handed off to one of the `exec` functions (on
+handed off to one of the `exec` functions (on unix-like systems,
-unix-like systems, anyway), meaning the process is run directly by the
+anyway), meaning the process is run directly by the operating system
-operating system without a shell being invoked.
+without a shell being invoked.

 The difference with Julia is that it allows you to write the command
 more or less the way you would enter it in the shell.
-The secret here
+The secret here is
-is that Julia actually contains a parser for a shell-like
+that Julia actually contains a parser for a shell-like mini-language in
-mini-language in a file called shell.jl.
-Yep, Julia's command literals
+a file called shell.jl.
+Yep, Julia's command literals are implemented in
-are implemented in Julia directly.
-The backtick syntax is simply
+Julia directly.
+The backtick syntax is simply transformed into an
-transformed into an invocation of the `cmd` macro, which hands the
+invocation of the `cmd` macro, which hands the string off to a function
-string off to a function called `shell_parse`.
+called `shell_parse`.

 However, Julia fixes one of the biggest problems with the shell:
 expansion of unquoted variables into arguments on whitespace.
 However,